-3. Equal Opportunities
+Equal Opportunities

-We set home learning activities for all children as a normal part of school life.
+We set homework activities for all children as a normal part of school life.
 We ensure that all tasks set are appropriate to the ability of the child and, we endeavour to adapt any task set so that all children can contribute in a positive way.

-4. Organisation
+Organisation